 In Germany, education is subsidized by the state and therefore state-funded institutions of higher education charge no tuition fee.
 Thus, in Germany virtually every student gets a scholarship!
 Certain specialised courses and courses offered by private universities can attract fees.

-Apart from the tuition fees, if any, you will require about Euro 740 per month for subsistence i.e. housing, food, clothing, study material and other expenses such as health insurance and leisure activities.
-This amount can vary from city to city, and of course from lifestyle to lifestyle!
+Apart from the tuition fees, if any, you will require about Euro 820 per month for subsistence i.e. housing, food, clothing, study material and other expenses such as health insurance and leisure activities.
+Here is a table that shows students' monthly expenses.
+The amounts can vary from city to city, and of course from lifestyle to lifestyle!

 Funding in Germany is available in principle for research and in some cases at the master level.
 To get a comprehensive overview of various funding possibilities, visit www.funding-guide.de.